 Author: Nathan Doverspike

 If the title didn’t give it away already, this is one of my favorite games.
 Ever.
 I don’t say that phrase often either.
 Only Mass Effect 2 and The Witcher 3: Wild Hunt fit into that category for me in the last 10 years of video games.
-While there aren’t many things to gripe out with this game, here are my pros and cons for God of War for your reading pleasure.
+There aren’t many things to gripe about with this game, so here are my pros and cons for God of War for your reading pleasure.

 The Combat Is The Best in The Series